What is Self Storage?

 - Use mattress covers to avoid moisture damage

-- Leave a pathway to get to items in the back
+- Leave a pathway or aisle to get to items in the back

 2. Label your boxes

 Just like when you’re moving, make sure you label your boxes to have a general idea of what’s what.
 Don’t put the labels on top, since they will likely be covered, but instead label both ends.
 It’s even helpful to draw a map of where things are so you can get to them without tearing apart the whole unit!

 Another great way to manage space and add your own level of protection is to use shelves and pallets to stack your items on.
 Although climate-controlled storage is helpful in combating humidity and moisture condensation, airflow around your boxes and furniture is also key to keeping things in tip-top shape.

 Shelves are also ideal for storing fragile items, by reducing the chance they’ll get crushed or knocked over.
 The best strategy is to put these toward the back of the unit.

 If you’ve already gone through our Touchless Rental process and you’re planning on moving in before or after normal business hours, that’s OK.
 Just make sure you’ve purchased a high-security discus padlock so you can secure your unit when you leave.